vuejs/vuefire/README.md

 ```

-The above will bind the Vue instance's `anObject` and `anArray` to the respective Firebase data sources.
+Both of the above examples will bind the Vue instance's `anObject` and `anArray` to the respective Firebase data sources.
 In addition, the instance also gets the `$firebaseRefs` property, which holds the refs for each binding:

 ``` js
 // add an item to the array